nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 There were a lot of wild shrubs and weeds along the back fence and some sad-looking plants in the bed below our bedroom window.
 For the most part, our backyard was a blank canvas.

+### Deck

+I repainted the deck itself from a rusty red color to a mossy seafoam with dark blue accents.
+I was originally going to strip the paint and stain it, but the deck is kind of crappy for lack of a better word.
+I have a feeling we're going to have to replace the whole thing eventually and I didn't want to do all that work.
+Plus, painting is fun and you get to add more color which, now that our house is solid white, we were in need of.

 ### Window bed

 The same plants that were in the front bed were here as well.
 I forget what they're called, but we weren't keen on them.
 We took them out and cleaned out the bed.
 In their place, I planted two, cute palmettos I bought at the Discovery Center sale.
 They do well in full shade and are slow growers, but are also very drought tolerant.
 They haven't grown much since I planted them a few months ago, but they are still green!